Q. Describe the most common types of jobs you do for your clients.

 Q. Describe three recent jobs you've completed.

-A. Within the last 30 days, I've treated several locs that were dull, had a great deal of product build up, and that were growing together.
-This treatment may take up to one hour but it is highly effective and recommended at least every three months.
+A. Within the last 30 days, I've treated several locs that were dull, had product build up, and that were growing together.
+This treatment may take up to one hour but it is highly effective and is recommended for 3-4 consecutive months.
 Ask about this service during your consultation or visit.

 Q. What advice do you have for a customer looking to hire a provider like you?

 A. Ask a loctician if they use beeswax, Shea butter, or thick pomades such as heavy grease.
 These products are not water soluble.

 Ask what size each loc will be.
 Each loc should be not much smaller or larger than the circumference of a number two pencil.

 Ask how many times have they started the locing process for others.
 A loctician would have started the locing process over 50 times, to acquire the necessary experience to become a seasoned loctician.

 A loctician wants to see your hair prior to providing a quote.
 Unless your hair is 12 inches long and very thick, there's no need to spend over $125.